 The technology of this crypto-currency is called Ethereum, and the Ethereum Coin is called Ether.
 While you should buy ether, most people keep saying buy ethereum.
 Therefore, I’ll use both words in this article, without distinguishing them (except where specified).

 Now, to answer your question: You can buy ethereum in the same way as you would buy bitcoin.
-OK, it’s the short answer… But I’ll explain how to buy ethereum in detail below!
+You just need the best cryptocurrency exchange.
+OK, it’s a short answer… But I’ll explain how to buy ethereum in detail below!